 Supervisor: Dr Shane Wilkinson

-Estimates indicate that 8 to 10 million people suffer from Chagas disease, a parasitic infection prevalent in Latin America caused by the protozoan Trypanosoma cruzi.
+Estimates indicate that across tropical and sub-tropical regions of the World more than 12 million people suffer from various forms of Leishmaniasis, infections caused by protozoan parasites belonging to the genus Leishmania.
 With no prospect of a vaccine chemotherapy is of major importance.
 However, current treatments are unsatisfactory & the development of new drugs is a priority.
 Previous drug screening programmes carried out at SBCS have identified several, potent anti-parasitic nitro- & quinone-based compounds that show little/no cytotoxicity to mammalian cells.
 These compounds invariably function as prodrugs & following activation are postulated to mediate their mode of action by promoting DNA damage.

 The aim of this PhD project is to build on these findings to:

 Additionally, the successful applicant will use tagged intracellular parasite lines for additional drug screening programmes.
 It is envisaged that by understanding how these bioreductive compounds mediate their anti-parasitic activities will inform the development of new chemical structures that have translational potential.

 The successful applicant will receive a comprehensive training in molecular biology & biochemical skills.
 Instructions in Good Microbiological practice will be given, with emphasis on the culturing & genetic manipulation of containment level 2 and 3 pathogens, as well as on mammalian tissue culture work.

 Personalised training in writing and communication skills will be provided, complemented with generic transferable skills training from the QMUL Learning Institute.